Top 10 cheapest social media management tools in 2026

 Why Postoria beats everyone by far

-3. Broad channel coverage: Facebook, Instagram, LinkedIn, Google Business Profile, Threads, Pinterest, YouTube, TikTok, Telegram, and Bluesky — so you are not forced to buy another tool just because of one “odd” channel.
+- Broad channel coverage: Facebook, Instagram, LinkedIn, Google Business Profile, Threads, X (Twitter), Pinterest, YouTube, TikTok, Telegram, Bluesky, and Tumblr — so you are not forced to buy another tool just because of one “odd” channel.

-4. Workflow tools included: calendar, workspaces, posting groups, text/hashtag library, AI, Adobe Express integration.
+- Workflow tools included: calendar, workspaces, posting groups, Queues, analytics, AI captions, and automations.
 You are not sacrificing features to get the low price.

 If your goal is “manage as many accounts as possible for the smallest amount of money, without losing core features”, Postoria is the obvious #1 from the data you provided.